nicoPuegher/ts-lab/to-do/README.md

 - [x] Filter by search
 - [x] View gradient visual feedback for out of bound date items

+In v3.0.0, users should be able to:

+- [x] Edit a todo
+- [x] View gradient visual feedback for out of bound to-do items
+- [x] Navigate and use the application entirely with a keyboard

 ### Link

 [To-do app](https://nicopuegher.github.io/ts-lab/to-do/) (Right-click and select "Open in new tab")